luanshengyang/KANDCEMAE/README.md

-# DCEMAE
+# KAN-DCEMAE
-The code for a decoupled-coupled encoder-based masked autoencoder for automatic modulation classification
+The code for a KAN and Dcoupled Coupled Encoder Based Masked Autoencoder for Automatic Modulation Classification, submitted to IEEE TVT